 Both team saw a fair amount of possession in the opening 10 minutes, yet neither side was able to make the most of it.

-In the 14th minute, Ayo Akinola’s cross towards the centre of the goal failed to find his striking partner, Jesus Jiménez.
+In the 14th minute, Ayo Akinola’s cross towards the centre of the goal failed to find his strike partner, Jesus Jiménez.
 The build-up play was admirable, with Priso and Akinola connecting well.

 Some shaky moments for Toronto’s defence occurred halfway through the first 45 minutes, with Shane O’Neill finding himself in the middle of both plays.
 First came a failed clearance by one of his teammates that deflected off of him, but he then got in the way to block a Montreal shot.